 By contrast, the topics of the CAIA exams are:

 Another similarity between the two charters is that the exams are nearly impossible to pass if all the candidate does is last-minute cramming.
-So, whether it’s the CFA or CAIA exam, you should start studying early.
+So, whether it’s the CFA Program or the CAIA exam, you should start studying early.

-To prepare for the CFA exams, CFA Institute advises a minimum of 300 hours of study for each level.
+To prepare for the CFA exam, CFA Institute advises a minimum of 300 hours of study for each level.
 You should focus on the Learning Outcome Statements (LOS) from CFA Institute because they detail exactly what you are expected to do on exam day.
 CFA exam preparation classes can really help, as will immersing yourself in practice questions.
 In addition, you should plan to take as many mock exams as you can to get used to the whole exam process.